 The McKelvey family’s impact on Washington University has been profound.
-Their long-standing relationship with the university began over 70 years ago when James McKelvey Sr. enrolled in the engineering school to pursue his master’s and doctoral degrees in chemical engineering.
+Their long-standing relationship with the university began over 70 years ago when the late James McKelvey Sr. enrolled in the engineering school to pursue his master’s and doctoral degrees in chemical engineering.
 In 1957, he joined the faculty and quickly advanced, becoming the seventh dean of the university’s engineering school in 1964.

 Although he officially retired as dean in 1991, Dean McKelvey continued teaching in the Department of Energy, Environmental & Chemical Engineering through the 2007–2008 academic year.
-Since then, he has helped guide the university by assisting with the engineering school’s efforts for Leading Together: The Campaign for Washington University, which recently concluded with record-breaking results, and by serving on the campaign’s Planned Giving Committee.
+Since then, he has helped guide the university by assisting with the engineering school’s efforts for Leading Together: The Campaign for Washington University, which concluded in 2018 with record-breaking results, and by serving on the campaign’s Planned Giving Committee.

 His son, Jim McKelvey Jr., through his extraordinary success, support, and dedication, has extended the family legacy.
 Jim’s lifelong engagement with the university began in his early childhood when his late mother, Edith, would frequently ride with him into campus on her bicycle to visit his father.
 Decades later, he is one of our most outstanding alumni and a member of the Washington University Board of Trustees.